-Illinois's human trafficking law includes sex trafficking and does not require use of force, fraud or coercion when the victim is a minor, but convicted offenders are not required to register as sex offenders.
-Minors are protected from prosecution for prostitution and may be taken into protective custody.
+Illinois's human trafficking law includes sex trafficking and does not require use of force, fraud, or coercion when the victim is a minor, but convicted offenders are not required to register as sex offenders.
+Minors are protected from prosecution for prostitution, may be taken into protective custody, and may be referred to child welfare for services.